 Financial inclusion is integral to economic development and growth.
 With the advancement in technology and expansion of banking services people are getting increasingly dependent on debit and credit cards, cheque-books and Internet and telephone banking in their day-to-day activities.
 Imagine suddenly due to some unfortunate accident you are not able to carry out routine banking activities like withdrawing money from ATM or bank branch and signing cheque.
 For most of us this is unthinkable.
 But the persons with disabilities face this challenge every day.

-“I was given a car loan but disallowed a business loan because of my disability.”Samuel Mani
+“I was given a car loan but disallowed a business loan because of my disability.”Samuel Mani entrepreneur, supported by Microsoft

 In addition to the basic rights that they enjoy as human beings; the persons with disabilities need support mechanism to access banking and financial services.
 But the reality is starkly different.
 Despite the legal provisions of equal rights, differently-abled persons are often denied services and are subjected to discrimination and humiliation.
 Denial of banking services affects their employment, security, privacy, dignity and empowerment.